YIC-Triumph/TriggeredEmailer/README.md

 # TriggeredEmailer

+TriggeredEmailer is a console application designed to be executed by a cron job, containing background tasks for Triumph.
+Each task within this application is determined by the argument provided when running the app (e.g., TriggeredEmailer.exe mailsession).

+### Jobs

-This console app is designed to be executed by a cronjob.
-The main idea is that an email is sent out at the end of the day, notifying the provider about incomplete sessions.
-The email includes a link to the page where the provider can update the session status and/or add notes.
+mailsession: Sends an email at the end of the day to notify providers about incomplete sessions.
+The email includes a link to the page where providers can update session statuses and/or add notes.

+### Extensibility

-This repository can be extended for other purposes related to task scheduling for the Triumph Web App.
+This repository is designed to be extensible for other task scheduling purposes related to the Triumph Web App.

 **Note:** This project requires .NET 8 or a higher version.